-(n) Mastectomy bras prescribed by a physician, including replacements when it is functionally necessary to do so, shall be a covered benefit under the Empire Plan.

-(o) The Pre-Tax Contribution Program will continue unless modified or exempted by the Federal Tax Code.

-(p) The Home Care Advocacy Program (HCAP) will continue to provide services in the home for medically necessary private duty nursing, home infusion therapy and durable medical equipment under the participating provider component of the Empire Plan.
+- (o) Mastectomy bras prescribed by a physician, including replacements when it is functionally necessary to do so, shall be a covered benefit under the Empire Plan.
+Effective January 1, 2024, mastectomy brassieres shall be a covered-in-full benefit, not subject to deductible or coinsurance. - (p) The Pre-Tax Contribution Program will continue unless modified or exempted by the Federal Tax Code. - (q) The Home Care Advocacy Program (HCAP) will continue to provide services in the home for medically necessary private duty nursing, home infusion therapy and durable medical equipment under the participating provider component of the Empire Plan.

-Individuals who fail to have medically necessary designated HCAP services and supplies pre-certified by calling HCAP and/or individuals who use a non-network provider will receive reimbursement at 50 percent of the HCAP allowance for all services, equipment and supplies upon satisfying the basic medical annual deductible.
+Individuals who fail to have medically necessary designated HCAP services and supplies precertified by calling HCAP and/or individuals who use a non-network provider will receive reimbursement at 50 percent of the HCAP allowance for all services, equipment and supplies upon satisfying the basic medical annual deductible.
 In addition, the basic medical out-of-pocket maximum will not apply to HCAP designated services, equipment and supplies.
 All other HCAP non-network benefit provisions will remain.